 Most people think user interviews are done at the beginning of a project.
 It’s true, but not the only time those can help.
 There are different reasons to do user interviews at different points in a project:

-- Discovery phase: at the beginning of a project, to understand user, wants, needs
+- Discovery phase: at the beginning of a project, to understand user, their goals, tasks, activites, painpoints and needs

 - During usability testing: you ask participants to perform tasks.
 But you can also add a few interview questions, especially follow-up ones in there

 - After the product is on market: observation and interview to understand usage of the product or feature you launched.
 And then you can keep on improving it.